kashyap52006/it-timecell-intern-Kashyap_Ajudiya/README.md

 * Used a modular design with five clearly separated functions (`get_portfolio_input`, `build_prompt`, `call_gemini_api`, `parse_response`, `display_output`) following single-responsibility principle
 * Added a separate yfinance price-fetch step so current prices are factual and not guessed by the LLM
-* The prompt is carefully engineered with role definition, tone instructions, task breakdown, and strict JSON schema — this ensures consistent, parseable responses from the LLM
+* The prompt is carefully engineered with role definition, tone instructions, task breakdown, and strict JSON schema, this ensures consistent, parseable responses from the LLM
 * Tone is configurable (beginner/experienced/expert) to adapt explanations for different audiences without changing the core logic
-* JSON extraction logic handles common LLM quirks: markdown code fences, preamble text, and boundary detection — making parsing robust
+* JSON extraction logic handles common LLM quirks: markdown code fences, preamble text, and boundary detection, making parsing robust
 * Self-critique feature sends the first response back to the LLM as a second "auditor" role, catching potential inaccuracies without any human intervention
 * API key is read from environment variables first (`GEMINI_API_KEY` / `GOOGLE_API_KEY`), falling back to a built-in key so the demo works out of the box
 * Every error path (input validation, API failures, parsing failures) produces clear, actionable error messages and exits cleanly